yoavne26-hub/reversi-strategy-lab/README.md

 ## Future Improvements

+There are still several directions I would like to take this project.

 - richer strategy presets and experimental configuration controls
 - exportable benchmark summaries
 - tournament or ladder mode for repeated AI competitions